Afro-Chileans: Slavery in Arica

-A festival taking place near El Morro of Arica.
+Afro-Chileans at a festival taking place near El Morro of Arica.

 The black or Afro-descendant population of present-day Arica was considerable during the colonial era.
 The city was founded in 1570 and belonged to the Viceroyalty of Peru and between 1824 and 1880, to the Republic of Peru.
 This last year was annexed to Chile, after it won the Pacific War.
 The city received this large number of slaves because its territory was optimal for the cultivation of cotton and sugar cane in the Azapa Valley.
 Most of the slaves who arrived came from the West Indies or the African continent, especially from the areas of present-day Democratic Republic of the Congo, Republic of the Congo and Angola.
 In addition, after the discovery of the silver mines of Potosí, Arica became the main port of disembarkation of the slaves who were taken there.

 During that time, the Spaniards did not live mostly in Arica, as the anopheles, a species of mosquito, present in the Azapa Valley, transmitted the deadly disease of malaria.
 Black Africans or their descendants settled in Arica were less susceptible to tropical diseases.
 In 1793, the book Guía del Perú was published, which reported on the ethnic composition of the inhabitants of the "Partido de Arica".